 - Gold – sustaining

 We're committed to demonstrating a real culture change within the University and our individual Schools.
-Currently, all 15 of our science, technology, engineering, maths and medicine (STEMM) Schools hold Athena SWAN awards:
+Our science, technology, engineering, maths and medicine (STEMM) Schools holding Athena SWAN award include:

-- Bronze Award: the School of Computer Science; the School of Dentistry; the School of Earth, Atmospheric and Environmental Sciences; the School of Electrical and Electronic Engineering; the School of Materials; the School of Mathematics; the School of Mechanical, Aerospace and Civil Engineering; the School of Medicine; the School of Nursing, Midwifery and Social Work; and the School of Physics and Astronomy.
+- Bronze Award: the School of Computer Science; tthe School of Earth and Environmental Sciences; the School of Electrical and Electronic Engineering; the School of Materials; the School of Mathematics; the School of Mechanical, Aerospace and Civil Engineering and the School of Physics and Astronomy.

 The Athena SWAN Charter was established by the Equality Challenge Unit in 2005 to encourage and recognise commitment to advancing the careers of women in STEMM employment in higher education and research.